ionic-jp/capacitor-plugins-docs/src/docs/stripe/payment-flow.md

 See the Stripe Documentation for more information.
 This plugin is wrapper, so there information seems useful for you.

 ### Complete the payment in your own UI(iOS)
-This plugin use PaymentFlow on `pod 'Stripe'`:
+This plugin use PaymentSheet.FlowController on `pod 'Stripe'`:

 https://stripe.com/docs/payments/accept-a-payment?platform=ios&ui=payment-sheet#ios-flowcontroller

 ### Complete the payment in your own UI(Android)
-This plugin use PaymentFlow on `com.stripe:stripe-android`:
+This plugin use PaymentSheet.FlowController on `com.stripe:stripe-android`:

 https://stripe.com/docs/payments/accept-a-payment?platform=android&ui=payment-sheet#android-flowcontroller